Celebrate your academic achievement at Convocation

 social media feeds and sharing your content using #lethbridgecollege.

 Congratulations!
-Complete one of the below Applications to Graduate if you are planning to meet your
+Complete an Application to Graduate if you are planning to meet your

 graduation requirements by June 30, 2017, or August 30, 2017, for online courses.